 This visual essay by a high school student during the 2020 spring closure was selected as one of the top ten submissions for the Skills Alberta virtual video showcase.

-Create & Curate Your Channel to Connect with Your Community!
+Create & Curate a Channel to Connect with Your Community!

 Whether we are learning at school, at home, online or on the land, the opportunity to make, create and learn by doing is vital to our wellbeing!
 Making Learning Visible means to create with purpose for your audience by making engaging written, spoken and visual stories & artifacts on the page, stage & screen, including messages, lessons, presentations, prototypes and documentaries.
 Record yourself and your voice, and add stills, clips, narration, music and titles to assemble visual stories.
 Organize and share your videos with your audience on your video channel, and embed your videos into your online classroom, website and social media.
 Stay connected with the rich network of colleagues and resources in the #rvsed learning community!

 Whether it's on papyrus, parchment, paper or pixels, the best worksheets for original artwork always begin blank.

 Examples of Publications, Presentations & Productions from students & teachers.